ErrorTzy/writings/notes/Phil_of_Sci/TheScientificImage.md

 Maxwell:

-- against Carnap，observable/theoretical dichotomy is obscure
+- against Carnap, observable/theoretical dichotomy is obscure
 - distinction between observing and observing that

 Maxwell: